Dennis Kenney: Stylist career

 In 2014, Kenney founded Style with Den and became its creative director, where he works as a celebrity stylist and lifestyle consultant.

 Since 2019 he has contributed style seasonal fashion advice to Good Morning America a fashion contributor to ABC's World News Now, and a Stylist to QVC.
 He launched his fashion line NONDK Apparel in 2019.

 Teaching career

 Kenney joined LIM College as an adjunct professor in early 2020 and taught business and entrepreneurship courses to graduate and undergraduate students.

+He currently coaches the Speech Team at the Pike School in Andover, Massachusetts.

 Real estate ventures

 Kenney was featured in The New York Times for his real estate portfolio in 2019.